While buying a scanner, the first question you might have to deal with is whether to choose flatbed or a sheetfed scanner.

 5. Manual Work Involved

 Sheetfed scanners are efficient in working on many documents at a time and do not require any manual work in this process.
-Some can even read both sides of a document in a single pass.

 The flatbed scanner requires manual work in the scanning process.
 It needs to have someone right there for putting each document on its panel and reversing it.